KasiR07/IOT-based-Home-Automation-System/README.md

 4) Serial.read(): reads the data in bytes

-5)digitalWrite: If the pin has been configured as an OUTPUT with pinMode(), its voltage will be set to the corresponding value: 5V (or 3.3V on 3.3V boards) for HIGH, 0V (ground) for LOW
+5) digitalWrite: If the pin has been configured as an OUTPUT with pinMode(), its voltage will be set to the corresponding value: 5V (or 3.3V on 3.3V boards) for HIGH, 0V (ground) for LOW

 # Hardware Implementation
 ![image](https://github.com/KasiR07/IOT-based-Home-Automation-System/assets/108777263/4b8cfed3-769f-45d9-9751-6a49ce7c8074)